noynetanel/Machine-Learning-With-Graphs/README.md

 ## Repository Structure

-For each dataset used in our experiments (**PROTEINS, NCI1, ENZYMES, REDDIT-BINARY, IMDB-BINARY, DD**), we created a dedicated folder.
+For each dataset used in our experiments (**PROTEINS, NCI1, ENZYMES, IMDB-BINARY, DD**), we created a dedicated folder.
 Each dataset folder contains:
 - **Kaggle notebooks (`.ipynb`)** with the experiments we ran
 - **Excel files** summarizing the evaluation results